2024 Best Non-Professional General Legal Studies Schools

 Most Popular In PA

-University of Pennsylvania is a good choice for students pursuing a degree in non-professional general legal studies.
-UPenn is a fairly large private not-for-profit university located in the large city of Philadelphia.
+University of Pennsylvania is a wonderful option for students interested in a degree in non-professional general legal studies.
+UPenn is a fairly large private not-for-profit university located in the city of Philadelphia.
 A Best Colleges rank of #4 out of 2,217 schools nationwide means UPenn is a great university overall.

-There were about 216 non-professional general legal studies students who graduated with this degree at UC Berkeley in the most recent year we have data available.
-Students who receive their degree from the non-professional general legal studies program earn about $39,519 for their early career.
+There were about 218 non-professional general legal studies students who graduated with this degree at UC Berkeley in the most recent data year.
+Students who receive their degree from the non-professional general legal studies program earn around $39,519 for their early career.

 Highest Degree Type